 Extreme poverty is defined as living below the international poverty line, currently set at $2.15 per person per day (in comparable international prices).

-In recent decades, the percentage of people living in extreme poverty has decreased.
-According to the latest official data, approximately 8.4% of the global population—648 million people—lived in extreme poverty in 2019, compared to nearly 30% in 2000.
-This means that over 1.1 billion people have escaped extreme poverty in the past two decades.
+While the percentage of people living in extreme poverty has seen a decrease in the past decades, the progress has been slowing since 2015.
+According to the latest official UN data, approximately 8.5% of the global population—659 million people—lived in extreme poverty in 2019.
+This was a significant improvement from nearly 30% in 2000, meaning that over 1 billion people escaped extreme poverty since the start of the decade.

-Extreme poverty is virtually non-existent in the Nordic countries, with all countries at below the 3% target according to the latest UN data.
+Extreme poverty is virtually non-existent in the Nordic countries, with all countries significantly below the 3% according to the latest UN data.